pingcap/docs/quick-start-with-tidb.md

 8. Access the cluster:

     - Install the MySQL client.
-Skip this step if it is already installed.
+If it is already installed, skip this step.

         {{< copyable "shell-regular" >}}